juanlopez4691/pprima-front/README.md

 # pprima-front

-> Prestamos Prima technical test frontend
+## Prestamos Prima technical test frontend

+This is the frontend part for the PDF Uploader application technical test.

+This application is based on Vuejs (https://vuejs.org/).
+Communication with the backend REST API is based on Axios (https://github.com/mzabriskie/axios), wrapped into Vuejs using Vuejs-Axios (https://github.com/imcvampire/vue-axios).

 ## Build Setup